Tuesday, December 30, 2008

 Combine first six ingredients and set aside.
 Allow time for the flavors to blend.
 Plow through the chopping of all of the veggies and crumble your feta.
 I prefer to crumble mine with a fork.
 Feta fingers are a special kinda stinky.
 Toss everything together just before serving.
 Serve with crusty bread or some homemade crackers.
 Be still my heart.

 Sorry for the crummy picture.
 I didn't think about taking one until it was too late.
+That is what remains after I had my way with the leftovers from a small gathering.

 Sunday, December 21, 2008